skypjack/entt/README.md

 full featured processes usable by a scheduler.

-The function call operator has a signature similar to the one of the `update` function of a process, but for the fact that it receives two extra arguments to call whenever a process is terminated with success or with an error:
+The function call operator has a signature similar to the one of the `update` function of a process but for the fact that it receives two extra arguments to call whenever a process is terminated with success or with an error:

 ```cpp